Waterfowl

 Grey heron Ardea cinerea

 It is one of the most common waterfowl of Extremadura, rare is the body of water (pond, lagoon, river or reservoir) in which we can not observe it.
+It is a very skilled hunter and fisher, being able to catch practically all types of animals of an edible size.
 Slightly larger than the purple one and more greyish in colour, it is a typical species of Extremadura’s aquatic ecosystems.
 It feeds on small vertebrates, mainly fish, craws and amphibians.

 Little bittern Ixobrychus minutus